 One downside to be aware of with a Chapter 11 bankruptcy is that it’s usually the most expensive option.
-However, you can pay your legal fees over time as part of your repayment plan so you don’t have to worry about spiraling back into debt.
+However, you can pay your legal fees over time so you don’t have to worry about spiraling back into debt.

 It should come as no surprise that going through a bankruptcy causes your credit score to plummet.
 Depending on what else is on your report, your score could drop anywhere between 160 and 220 points.